Verma-MK/Verma-MK/README.md

 ![Banner](./Banner.svg)

-# ⚔️One Board.
+<h1 align="center">⚔️ One Board.
 One Bot.
-Victory or Oblivion — Choose Your Fate⚔️
+Victory or Oblivion — Choose Your Fate ⚔️</h1>

 **Test your strategy.
 Face my undefeated AI by opening a GitHub Issue.**